-Note: If you have open incidents that were generated over a month ago, utilize the Custom Date Range filter option to extend your list of incidents past the automatic date filter of one month.
+Note: If you have open incidents that were generated over a month ago, utilize the date range drop-down at the top right of the page to extend your time frame and the list of incidents past the automatic date filter of one month.

 Finally, work low severity incidents as you worked medium severity incidents before them.
 Filter your list to show you only low incidents and start from the bottom of the list up.
 Alert Logic recommends that you work low incidents within a week of generation.